Shell Field Guide

 command_not_found_handle() { echo "$1 is not a correct command.
 Cmds allowed:" echo "$(typeset -F | grep cmd_ | sed -e 's/.*cmd_/cmd_/')" } cmd_foo() { echo "foo" } cmd_baz() { echo "baz" } cmd_bar

-you can unset the function command_not_found_handle
+You can unset the function command_not_found_handle

 to go back to